thewikiweb/wikiweb/README.md

-# wikiweb
+# WikiWeb
-The source code for WikiWeb in general, compatible with latest MediaWiki
+Source code for the main parts of WikiWeb, including the configuration for several main parts.
+It includes farm-wide modifications to MediaWiki as well.